Central Wheatbelt Visitor Centre

 This Centre is operated by the Shire of Merredin with the support of the Shires of Bruce Rock, Cunderdin, Kellerberrin, Westonia, Tammin and Yilgarn and tourism groups NewTravel, Roe Tourism and Pioneers’ Pathway.

-It is an ATAP Accredited Visitor Centre and Tourism Business for the Eastern Wheatbelt which covers 19 regional shires from Yilgarn (Southern Cross) in the east, Meckering in the west, Lake Grace in the south and Mt Marshall (Beacon and Bencubbin) in the north.
-There is a staff of one full time manager and one full-time tourism officer.
+It is an ATAP Accredited Visitor Centre and Tourism Business for the Eastern Wheatbelt which covers 20 regional shires from Yilgarn (Southern Cross) in the east, Meckering in the west, Lake Grace in the south and Mt Marshall (Beacon and Bencubbin) in the north.
+There is a staff of one full time manager, one part time tourism officer and 2 casual officers

 The centre is a booking Agent for the Transwa passenger rail and coach services and ticketing for events and shows for Merredin’s jewel, Cummins Theatre.